rcmdnk/trash/README.md

 :white_check_mark: current version requires [sentaku](https://github.com/rcmdnk/sentaku).

-Please install sentaku or use
-[standalone version](https://github.com/rcmdnk/trash/tree/standalone)
-(standalone version could be obsolete).

-If you use Homebrew to insatll, sentaku will be installed automatically, too.
+If you use Homebrew or Curl to insatll, sentaku will be installed automatically, too.

+If you install the script directly, please install sentaku or use [standalone version](https://github.com/rcmdnk/trash/tree/standalone) (standalone version could be obsolete).

 # Installation